Étoile Sportive du Sahel: Post-independence and dissolution (1956–1961)

-After the independence of the country, the club stands out as one of the best teams, often oscillating between first and third place.
+After the independence of the country, the club often oscillated between first and third place.
 He played four successive finals of the Tunisian Cup but won only one, and won the championship in 1958.

-They won their first Tunisian President Cup in 1959, and completed a league and cup double in 1963 – becoming one of the first Tunisian teams to do so.
+They won their first Tunisian President Cup in 1959, and completed a league and cup double in 1963.

 The team settled in the second place of the Tunisian league which was organized by the Tunisian Football Federation after being organized by the French Football Federation.
 Habib Mougou has scored 25 goals to be the scorer of the championship, despite not winning the title of how they lost to Club Africain in the Tunisian Cup in the quarterfinals 3–0.
 In the following year, the team signed with coach George Berry to be the first English coach of the team and the team could get third place in the championship and reached the final of the cup before losing to Espérance de Tunis 2–1.
-Mougou finished the season as a scorer for his team with 16 goals.

 Berry remained in charge for the season, where ES Sahel won the league title and reached the Tunisian Cup final before losing to Stade Tunisien 2–0.
-Mougou finished the season as scorer with 28 goals in the league with Boubaker Haddad of the CA Bizertin.

-In 1959, the team finished second in the local league, but won the Tunisian Cup for the first time in their history after beating ES Tunis in the final 3–2 and Mougou "the historic scorer of the team" scored 14 goals.
+In 1959, the team finished second in the local league, but won the Tunisian Cup for the first time in their history after beating ES Tunis in the final 3–2.